Samsung Debuts a New Standard in Connectivity with Next Generation of Family Hub Refrigerator at CES 2019

 Article Rating:

+New Family Hub takes connected living to the next level with enhanced AI and IoT capabilities to free up more time to do the things you want

-Samsung Electronics Co., Ltd. today unveiled the next generation of its award-winning Family Hub refrigerator, continuing to innovate and redefine the refrigerator category.
-Family Hub continues to set a new standard for connected living, bringing the family together in the kitchen while freeing users up to focus on what’s important to them.
+MISSISSAUGA, ON, Jan.
+11, 2019 /CNW/ - Samsung Electronics Canada announced today the unveiling of the next generation of its award-winning Family Hub refrigerator, continuing to innovate and redefine the refrigerator category.
+Family Hub continues to set a new standard for connected living, bringing the family together in the kitchen.

 As the new generation of homeowners look to technology to define both who they are and how they want to live their lives, there is no better place to do this than in a connected kitchen.
 And with the Family Hub, which offers the simplified connectivity they've grown accustomed to, families can spend more time focusing on the things that matter most to them.

-“When we first launched Family Hub three years ago, it was an app-based experience anchored in food management, family connections and entertainment,” said John Herrington, Senior Vice President, General Manager of Home Appliances, Samsung Electronics America.
-“Today we are introducing the latest version of Family Hub featuring Bixby with AI capabilities.
-Bixby now provides a new level of connectivity and intelligence designed to make everyday tasks much easier.
-When combined with our new Family Board, the Family Hub is the perfect combination of convenience and connectivity.”
+"The kitchen continues to sit at the heart of many homes in Canada, and the new Family Hub brings an enhanced experience anchored in food management, family connections, and entertainment," said Warner Doell, Senior Vice President of Sales and Marketing, Digital Appliances, Samsung Canada.
+"Today, we are excited to bring a new level of connectivity and intelligence to the Family Hub with Bixby, providing AI capabilities that are designed to make everyday tasks much easier.
+Combined with our new Family Board, the Family Hub represents a new evolution in convenience and connectivity in the kitchen."

 Intelligence

 Bixby allows for a smarter, hands-free, more personalized way to use the Family Hub.
 Users can ask Bixby for their Morning Brief while getting breakfast ready for the kids so they know all of their daily essentials like the weather and top news.
-All of this appears on the Family Hub screen so they can see as well as hear it.
-And through Bixby’s voice ID technology, each family member’s voice is distinguished, so everyone can get tailored information for their individual needs.
-Bixby is even smarter and more conversational – allowing users to interact more naturally.
-Imagine, now users can search for a plane ticket through Expedia, call an Uber and pre-set the oven temperature just by talking to the Family Hub.
+All of this appears on the Family Hub screen so they can see it as well as hear it.
+And through Bixby's voice ID technology, each family member's voice is distinguishable so everyone can get tailored information for their individual needs.
+Bixby is also smart and conversational – allowing users to interact with it more naturally.
+Imagine, now users can call an Uber and pre-set the oven temperature just by talking to the Family Hub.

 Family Connections

-The Family Hub displays a dynamic screensaver that can be used to display precious family moments, important information such as the weather, or even artwork.
+The Family Hub also displays a dynamic screen saver that can be used to display precious family moments, important information such as the weather, or even artwork.
 It can also be set to blend with the décor in the kitchen.

 Healthier Food Management

-From the beginning, food management with Family Hub has been a cornerstone feature elevating the way homeowners manage their food – whether using “View Inside” to see if they need eggs from their smartphone while at the store or adding items to their shopping list and tagging expiration dates.
-The Family Hub enables a user to create better and healthier meals with Meal Planner, which customizes recipes based on food preferences, dietary needs and the items in the fridge.
+From the beginning, food management with Family Hub has been a cornerstone feature elevating the way homeowners manage their food – whether using "View Inside" to see if they need eggs from their smartphone while at the store, or adding items to their shopping list and tagging expiration dates.
+The Family Hub can also enable a user to create delicious, healthy meals with Meal Planner, which customizes recipes based on food preferences, dietary needs and the items in the fridge.

-In 2019, Samsung will expand the Family Hub platform across more models to ensure that there is a Family Hub configuration that meets the needs of all consumers.
+In 2019, Samsung will expand the Family Hub platform across more models to ensure that there is a Family Hub configuration that meets the different needs of its consumers.

-A 2019 CES Innovation Award Honoree in the Software and Mobile Apps product category, the new Family Hub will be featured at the International Consumer Electronics Show (CES) from January 8-11, 2019.
-At booth 15006 Central Hall at the LVCC.
-The new Family Hub will be available this spring.
+A 2019 CES Innovation Award Honouree in the Software and Mobile Apps product category, the new Family Hub will be featured at the International Consumer Electronics Show (CES) from January 8-11, 2019 at booth 15006 Central Hall at the LVCC.
 For more information about Samsung Home Appliances, please visit www.samsung.com.

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...